Understand your company's position and learn more about the options available

 The instalments are to be over the shortest time period reasonably possible

 HMRC’s decision is ‘risk based’ so if there is a greater amount of risk, they may require further information before reaching a decision

 Keep in mind that the most important stipulation is that your company lacks the ability to pay its taxes on time.
 HMRC will not agree to a Time To Pay arrangement for any other reason.

 Entering into a Time To Pay arrangement will ensure you do not face the late payment penalties HMRC impose on those that do not pay their tax bill on time.
 However, you will be charged interest on the amount of tax still outstanding.

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.

 Call our team today on 0800 644 6080

-If you are delinquent on VAT, PAYE or even on your corporation taxes, Real Business Rescue can advise you on whether or not Time to Pay is an option worth pursuing.
+If you are delinquent on VAT, PAYE or corporation tax, Real Business Rescue can advise you on whether or not Time to Pay is an option worth pursuing.
 This may be a viable solution to your tax arrears, but there may be other more suitable alternatives to explore.
 Contact us for a free initial consultation so that we can help you prepare for your interview with Time to Pay.
-Better yet, we can offer comprehensive support and advice on all matters concerning your company’s financial distress.
+Better yet, we can offer comprehensive support and advice on all matters concerning your company’s debt situation.

 We provide free confidential advice with absolutely no obligation.